todoni/xstate-nextjs-ssr/README.md

 This code is not mine.
-Original code is from link below. https://codesandbox.io/p/sandbox/nextjs-xstate-ssr-forked-6kct2r
+Original code is from link below.<br>
+https://codesandbox.io/p/sandbox/nextjs-xstate-ssr-forked-6kct2r
 # Next.js + xstate in the real world